Why I’ve done away with Star Ratings for Reviews on my blog

 Ratings are incredibly subjective

-As a review that feels the responsibility of her influence in the community, I will admit that the subjectivity of star ratings made me nervous that my reviews were misunderstood in the TL;DR skim.
+As a reviewer who feels the responsibility of her influence in the community, I will admit that the subjectivity of star ratings made me nervous that my reviews were misunderstood in the TL;DR skim.

 I approached 3-star ratings as decent books, but not everyone agreed